Updated: June 6th, 2023

 Personal data cannot be read, copied, altered or removed without authorization during electronic transfer or transport or while being recorded onto data storage media, and that it is possible to ascertain and check which bodies are to be transferred personal data using data transmission facilities.
-As the systems are located in Amazon Web Services, the data importer has no direct access to any of the physical media on which the personal data is stored.
+As the systems are located in Amazon Web Services, the Company has no direct access to any of the physical media on which the personal data is stored.
 AWS compliance with physical media protection standards can be viewed at https://aws.amazon.com/compliance/programs/.

-Data must be protected against accidental destruction or loss.
+Company adopts measures designed to protect against accidental destruction or loss.

 Data collected for different purposes can be processed separately.